tarwn/lessthandot-hugo/blogs/content/posts/2010-08-12-think-carefully-which-sql-server-you-wan.md

 Also important suggestion by Scott Stauffer from the comments

-If you run the package interactively in BIDS, right click the project and choose properties, choose Debugging on the left of the properties dialogue box, then change Run64BitRuntime from &#8220;True&#8221; to &#8220;False&#8221;.
+If you run the package interactively in BIDS, right click the project and choose properties, choose Debugging on the left of the properties dialogue box, then change Run64BitRuntime from “True” to “False”.
 I would suspect this should work.

-To run the package from a SQLAgent Job, go to the properties of the step of a type SQL Server Integration Services Package, and click on the Execution Options tab, then choose &#8220;Use 32 bit runtime&#8221;
+To run the package from a SQLAgent Job, go to the properties of the step of a type SQL Server Integration Services Package, and click on the Execution Options tab, then choose “Use 32 bit runtime”

 This is also an important [relevant thread][3]